PranavMotarwar/Urban-Policy-Advisor-LLM/SYSTEM_DESIGN_PREP.md

 The three case studies are chosen because they cover the archetypes most likely to be asked:

 - **Case 1: Enterprise Document Q&A (RAG)** — foundational AI systems pattern.
 If you only know one, know this.
-- **Case 2: Enterprise Support Agent** — Distyl's bread and butter.
-Tool use, multi-tenant, agent loops.
+- **Case 2: Enterprise Support Agent** Tool use, multi-tenant, agent loops.
 - **Case 3: Voice Agent for Call Center** — plays to your take-home expertise.
 Real-time constraints, guardrails.

 The case studies progressively reference your take-home work.
 Lean into that experience explicitly during the interview — it's a strong signal.